 Most studies with regard to TXA have been done in total hip and total knee replacement and spinal surgery.
 Two meta-analyses of TXA in total hip replacement both showed a statistically significant reduction in intraoperative, postoperative, and total blood loss as well as a significant reduction in allogeneic blood transfusion requirements in the TXA group compared to the control group.
-Meta-analyses of use of TXA in unilateral knee replacement also showed that TXA significantly reduced postoperative drainage, total blood loss, and blood transfusion requirements.
-VTE as an adverse event of TXA use was addressed both in total hip and knee replacement, but could not be commented upon due to the design of the investigated studies.
+Meta-analyses of use of TXA in unilateral knee replacement also showed that adverse event of TXA use was addressed both in total hip and knee replacement, but could not be commented upon due to the design of the investigated studies.
 Furthermore there are discussions whether TXA should be used intravenously, topically or both.
-A recent meta-analysis of use of TXA in spinal surgery showed reduced blood loss and less transfusion when TXA was used; however, the studies were not powered to evaluate safety.
-Nonetheless, use of TXA in orthopedic surgery has increased markedly over recent years.
+A recent meta-analysis65 of use of TXA in spinal surgery showed reduced blood loss and less transfusion when TXA was used; however, the studies were not powered to evaluate safety.
+Nonetheless, use of TXA in orthopedic surgery has increased markedly over recent years e.g. Pavenski K, Ward S, Hare GMT, Freedman J, Pulendrarajah R, et al: A rationale for universal Tranexamic Acid in major joint arthroplasty: overall efficacy and impact of risk factors for transfusion.
+Transfusion, 59:207-216, 2019